audrey617/My-Notes/DL/StatQuest Neural Network.md

 Step1: using chain rule to calculate derivatives  <br/>
 Step2: plug the derivates into Gradient Descent to optimize parameters <br/>

-Optimize all wweights and biases in this NN example. activation function is softplus <br/>
+Optimize all weights and biases in this NN example. activation function is softplus. we combine these derivatives with others, and use gradient descent to optimize all simultaneously.
+First we initialize the W from normal distribution (or others) and bias term to 0.
+Then we plug in samples to get the values, and we use each derivative to calculate a step size.
+Next we update the parameters in the NN and repeat until the predictions no longer improve or meet other criteria <br/>
 w1, b1 <br/>
 <p align="center" width="100%">
     <img width="70%" src="https://github.com/audrey617/Notes/blob/main/DL/images/dlsq/2.JPG?raw=true">